-These standard computers are now conveniently located within the Dell and CDW-G catalogs in ProcureSU.
+These standard computers are now conveniently located within the CDW-G catalog in ProcureSU.
 You will see these items on the homepage of both punch-out catalogs.
 We do not support purchases for computers made through Amazon or B&H Photo.
 Apple products and Microsoft Surface tablets can be ordered through CDW-G.

 For more information, review the full matrix here: Campus Computer Standards.

 Non-standard PC Computers

 If your needs cannot be met through a standard computer, contact Technical Purchasing - you can do so by clicking underneath, "IT Purchasing Questions?" on ProcureSU's home page.
 Be sure to include a business reason as to why a standard computer won't work for your needs and a link to the computer you desire to purchase.
 Once your email is sent, Technical Purchasing will being working on your request.
 The request will go to the Associate CIO for approval.
 If approval is granted then Technical Purchasing will build a cart for you to purchase from.
 The Device will come to IT Services to be provisioned (i.e. labeled with an asset tag, imaged, and updated in our inventory).
 After the image is built then the device is handed off to the end user.